 The Chillicothe Hall of Fame Traveling Exhibit will feature mounted and lighted 3-D laser-engraved crystal “trophy”-type awards with biographies for each Hall of Fame member, and these will be displayed at various public and commercial locations throughout Chillicothe for 30-day periods.

 The Chillicothe Hall of Fame is a project of the, Livingston County Preservation Society, Chillicothe Historic Preservation Commission, and Main Street Chillicothe.

 As part of the Missouri Bicentennial commemoration, the Mt.
 Vernon Regional Arts Council is working with Springfield artist and Mt.
 Vernon native John Fulton on the creation of a new art piece showcasing the history, life, and culture of Missouri.
 It is projected the artwork will be completed in September 2020.
 The artwork will be available for public viewing at the Mt.
 Vernon Regional Arts Council’s gallery at KeenBean Coffee Roasters and for purchase.
 Proceeds from the sale of prints will be used to provide Missouri’s county courthouses with prints for local display.

-In commemoration of the upcoming Missouri and Santa Fe Trail bicentennials, Big Muddy Rug Hookers / Association of Traditional Hooking Artists will host an exhibition of traditional hooked rugs by Missouri artists, past and present, in March-August 2021 at the Missouri State Museum in Jefferson City.
-A formal call for submission is posted below.
-The submission deadline is December 31, 2020.
-All rugs will be hand-hooked and reflect a facet of Missouri history and culture.
+In commemoration of the upcoming Missouri and Santa Fe Trail bicentennials, Big Muddy Rug Hookers / Association of Traditional Hooking Artists are hosting an exhibition of over three dozen traditional hooked rugs by Missouri artists, past and present.
+The rugs will be on display through September, 1, 2021 at the Missouri State Museum in Jefferson City.
+All the rugs are hand-hooked and reflect a facet of Missouri history and culture.
 Guest lectures and demonstrations of rug hooking will be offered throughout the exhibit.